Deborah Copaken: Career

-Prior to beginning a writing career, Copaken was a war photographer from 1988 to 1992, and a television producer at ABC and NBC from 1992 to 1998.
-For the former, she was based in Paris and Moscow, while shooting assignments on conflicts in Zimbabwe, Afghanistan, Romania, Pakistan, Israel, Soviet Union and other places.
+Copaken was a war photographer from 1988 to 1992.
+She was based in Paris and Moscow, while shooting assignments on conflicts in Zimbabwe, Afghanistan, Romania, Pakistan, Israel, Soviet Union and other places.
+She was a television producer at ABC and NBC from 1992 to 1998.
 She first worked as a producer at Day One in ABC News, where she received an Emmy, then in Dateline NBC.

 In 2001, she published a memoir of her experiences in war photojournalism, Shutterbabe.
-Her first novel Between Here and April was published in 2008 and won the November Elle Reader's Prize.
-In 2009, she released a book of comic essays, Hell is Other Parents, some of which appeared in the New Yorker and The New York Times.

-Her second novel, The Red Book (Hyperion/Voice, 2012), was a New York Times bestseller.
-The book was long-listed for the 2013 Women's Prize for Fiction.
+Her first novel Between Here and April was published in 2008.
+In 2009, she released a book of comic essays, Hell is Other Parents.
+Her second novel, The Red Book (2012), was long-listed for the 2013 Women's Prize for Fiction.
 In 2016 and 2017, she released two nonfiction books, The ABCs of Adulthood and The ABCs of Parenthood, in collaboration with illustrator Randy Polumbo.

-She has written several articles for The New Yorker, The New York Times, Observer, The Atlantic, Business Insider, The Nation and others.
+In 2021 she published the memoir Ladyparts.